strosek/shunyata/README.md

   - Introduce the concept of compassion vs selfishness.
   - Entities can influence others in a truthful or lier way.
   - Implement geographic interactions, based on vectors of 2, 3 or 4 dimensions.
+  - Variable amount of attributes
+  - Meta-attributes and groups of attributes with different meanings.
+  - Entity collaboration.
+  - Use fittest entities to populate next universe.
 - Read Json or similar config file with characteristics of the universe and the entities in it.

 ### Trello Board

-You can find the future changes and currently in-progress tasks here:
+You can find the future changes and currently in-progress tasks here: [Trello Board](https://trello.com/b/mN8CucSt/shunyata)
-[board]: https://trello.com/b/mN8CucSt/shunyata Shunyata's Trello Board